snwfdhmp/llm/README.md

 | bard                         | Google Bard                                     | 🔄      |
 | orca                         | Orca by Microsoft                               | 🔄     |

-Other models can be installed using the `--install` command.
+[Other models can be installed](#add-any-model) using the `--install` command.

+## Features

+- Plugins: Use chatGPT plugins. 🔄 _web-pilot working, global plugin system in development_
+- Use files as prompts. ✅
+- Prompt chaining: Call other prompts inside prompts. ✅
+- Prompt templating: Use variables in prompts. 🔄 _incoming_

 ## Getting started